ITfoxtec/FoxIDs/docs/samples.md

 The sample seed tool will create and delete configurations for all samples.

-The sample applications require a login up-party with the name `login` (handles user login).
+The sample applications require a login authentication method with the name `login` (handles user login).
 It is created by the sample seed tool if it do not exists.
-The login up-party is not deleted if the sample configuration is deleted.
+The login authentication method is not deleted if the sample configuration is deleted.